clustervision/trinityX/doc/configuration.rst

                                                            Currently the only type supported by the installer is 'drbd'.
 Other types are planned for future releases.

   shared_fs_device        Path          /dev/vdb           A path to the device that will be used as backend for the default 'drbd' storage type.

+  additional_env_modules  List          []                 A user-defined list of environment modules to install in addition to the default one.
+                                                           See the table `environment-modules role`_.

   ======================= ============= ================== =============